northstowekarate/northstowekarate.github.io/training/index.md

 Training has not yet started.
 Please register your interest by [contacting us](/contact).
 Lessons will be 1hour long on Wednesday evenings held in Northstowe.

 ## Prices
-The first lesson is always free.
-After that each training session will be £4 for children and £5 for adults.
-Family discounts are available.
+The first lesson is always free, so you can try it out and see if you enjoy the lesson.
+After that prices are still to be determined but in the region of £3-6 a lesson.

 # What to expect
 Although each lesson will differ, training consists of 3 key elements.